Artlogic Public Feeds API

 If you prefer you may opt for a fixed unlimited artworks package priced at £500.00 per annum.
 Please note that we do not monitor the unlimited artworks per annum package so we won't be able to offer any refunds if you might have saved by being on a flexible tariff.

 Prices do not include VAT which will be added if you are in the EU.

 How to use the feeds

-Feeds are available in two formats, XML or JSON.
-For the
+Feeds are available in he JSON.

 about the feed page, including 'next' and 'previous' page links, and the 'rows'